gautamgadipudi-hpe/GautamGadipudi/README.md

 ### :wave: Hi, my name is Gautam.

-💼 I am a Software Engineer in the GLCP Local Gateway and Platform Infrastructure Engineering team.
+💼 I am a Software Engineer in the Platform Infrastructure Engineering team.